Route Optimization vs Google Maps: What’s the Difference?

 What route optimization does differently#

-• Stop order optimization across many stops
+• Stop order optimization

-• Multi-vehicle routing (assign stops to drivers)
+• Multi-vehicle routing

-• Time windows and service time at stops
+• Time windows and service time

-• Capacity constraints (weight/volume)
+• Capacity constraints

-• Planned ETAs and route summaries for dispatch
+• Planned ETAs and dispatch-ready routes

-Related deep dives: Route optimization with time windows, multiple vehicles, VRP explained.
+Related deep dives: Route optimization with time windows , multiple vehicles , VRP explained .

 Route optimization vs Google Maps: feature comparison#